United Nations Office for Disaster Risk Reduction

-UNDRR coordinates international efforts in Disaster Risk Reduction (DRR) and it reports on the implementation of the Sendai Framework for Disaster Risk Reduction.
+UNDRR coordinates international efforts in disaster risk reduction (DRR) and it reports on the implementation of the Sendai Framework for Disaster Risk Reduction.
 It convenes the biennial Global Platform on Disaster Risk Reduction.

 On 1 May 2019, the United Nations Office for Disaster Risk Reduction officially changed its acronym to UNDRR (from UNISDR) to better reflect its name.
-The former acronym had not been changed since the office was called the International Strategy for Disaster Risk Reduction (see History below).
+The former acronym had not been changed since the office was called the International Strategy for Disaster Risk Reduction.